IdahoEv/cowboy-elixir-example/README.md

 * Serving static files
 * Dynamic HTML with a custom handler
 * Opening a websocket and pushing a message to the client periodically
-* (Coming Soon) Accepting a GET request and replying with a JSON object
+* (Planned) Accepting a GET request and replying with a JSON object

 Contributing: